zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 }
 ```

-Our goal is to enter the rest_api_action_handler function, as long as the api argument satisfies is_vaild_action_api function conditions, I have let the api argument value is hostname.
+Our goal is to enter the rest_api_action_handler function, as long as the api argument satisfies is_vaild_action_api function conditions, I have let the api argument value is hostname.<br>

-The is_vaild_action_api function is to ensure that only the administration commands in the whitelist are executed, and the hostname administration command is one of them.
+The is_vaild_action_api function is to ensure that only the administration commands in the whitelist are executed, and the hostname administration command is one of them.<br>
 Continue to the rest_api_action_handler function:

 ```